brettmauricewilliams/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 2. **Interests and Values**:

-- Key interests related to my career.
+- Key interests related to my career:
     Building internal tools to automate IT tasks or improve user experience Developing web-based dashboards for IT monitoring and support Creating interactive knowledge bases for end-users
     Learning backend development to integrate APIs for IT services

-- Values that are important to me in a work environment.
+- Values that are important to me in a work environment:
    A work culture that encourages finding creative solutions Opportunities for training, certifications, and growth A culture that respects personal time and well-being